IEATA Conference Program

 Click HERE for more information.

-Pre-Conference Wednesday and Thursday October 4th-5th
+Wednesday and Thursday October 4th-5th

-Kate Donohue: October 4th -5th Workshops
+Dr. Kate Donohue: October 4th -5th Workshop (2 days at Hotel Fort Garry)

 Ghana offers an incredible array of indigenous visual arts, storytelling, music, dance and drama, and now, a rich glimpse into the soul of Expressive Arts Therapy (EXAT), the use of all the arts for healing, community building and spirituality.
 Working with exciting and creative indigenous artists, dancers and musicians, Kate will delve into the experience, as well as the theory and application of EXAT through a Jungian lens.